Ferris-Labs/site-draft/content/en/docs/User Guide/Workflow.md

 ![](/images/create_workflow.png)

-##### workflow_script.json
+**workflow_script.json**

-The workflow module gives user possibility to define a list of actions that should be executed in a certain order as reaction to some event.
+The workflow module gives user the possibility to define a list of actions that should be executed in a certain order as reaction to some event.
 Each workflow is defined with it’s entrypoint (event that will trigger the workflow execution) and a list of steps (actions).

 ```json
 {